 We stopped at Fishling on the way down to jump on a raft.
 We spent three pleasant hours drifting over the occasional class 2/3 rapid, staring at the green, mountainous scenery on either side of the river.

 We finished in a small hut further down the highway, where we could get changed and enjoy a sweet Nepali tea.

-This morning, we went to the elephant breeding centre to see some baby elephants who were so cute at only 30 days old.
+On our last day, we went to the elephant breeding centre to see some baby elephants who were so cute at only 30 days old.
 After that, we got on a bus for the 5-6 hours back to Kathmandu.
 For the record, this time we travelled in style, and inside, on a comfortable tourist bus.